Moving Spirit Pilates

 The Moving Spirit Team

 Our team is small but mighty!
-Our teachers are career Pilates professionals with decades of specialized training and experience working with clients in fitness, rehab and elite performance.
+Our teachers are career Pilates & movement professionals with decades of specialized training and experience working with clients in fitness, rehab and elite performance.
+Beyond the exercise itself, we believe the key to success is in connecting with you to discover how best we can support you in reaching your goals.

 Owner, Moving Spirit Pilates